janhuenermann/social-circles/README.md

 <link rel="stylesheet" href="../css/social-circles.min.css">
 ```

-Then if you want an social button add the class 'social-button' to your a-tag and choose from one social network of the table at the bottom of the page and add their class for the icon.
-Next add an button type (that you can choose also at the bottom of the page) to the class and you're done.
+Then if you want an social button add the class 'social-button' to your a-tag and choose from one social network of the table at the bottom of the page the class and it to your tag's class as well.
+Next add an button type (that you can also choose at the bottom of the page) to the class and you're done.
 Congratulations, you've added your first social media button!
-For everybody who could not follow this text here are a few examples:
+For everybody who could not follow this text, here are a few examples:
 ```
 <a class="icon-twitter social-button color" href="http://twitter.com/username"></a>
 ```